datahub-project/datahub/metadata-ingestion/archived/source_docs/glue.md

 | Data Domains        | ✔️     | [link](../../docs/domains.md)            |
 | Stateful Ingestion  | ✔️     | [link](./stateful_ingestion.md)          |

-Stateful Ingestion is available only when a Platform Instance is assigned to this source.

 ## Quickstart recipe

 Check out the following recipe to get started with ingestion!
 See [below](#config-details) for full configuration options.